dibyacodes/neo-code/README.md

 A clean, minimal, and eye-friendly Neovim configuration built for productivity.
 Features a custom color scheme with orange and white on a pure black/terminal background, optimized for JavaScript/TypeScript, Python, and web development.

+## 🚀 Installation

+### Prerequisites
+- Neovim (v0.9+ recommended)
+- Git
+- Node.js (for LSP support)
+- Python (for LSP support)

+### Quick Install
+1. Backup your existing Neovim configuration (if you have one).
+2. Clone this repository to your Neovim config directory. `~/.config/nvim`
+3. Start Neovim - the plugin manager will automatically install all dependencies.
+4. Wait for the installation to complete, then restart Neovim.

 ## ✨ Features

 - **🎨 Custom Color Scheme**: Minimalist orange (`#d08700`) and white syntax highlighting on a pure black/terminal background